HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       # Explicit shared data workspace root.
 When set, derives data_dir unless it is overridden.
 Result catalogs stay project-local by default.
       # example: root = "../.."
       # root = ...  # default = None
-      # Explicit path to the project catalog.duckdb.
-Defaults to <project_root>/catalog.duckdb.
+      # Explicit path to the project index database.
+Defaults to <project_root>/.hmp/index.duckdb.
       # catalog_path = ...  # default = None
       # Explicit path to the workspace data directory.
 Defaults to <root>/data.
       # data_dir = ...  # default = None
-      # Explicit path to the simulations Zarr directory.
-Defaults to <project_root>/simulations.
+      # Explicit path to the directory holding one sub-directory per run.
+Defaults to <project_root>/runs.
-      # simulations_dir = ...  # default = None
+      # runs_dir = ...  # default = None
-      # Root directory for per-project outputs (.solver_scratch/, figures/).
+      # Root directory for per-project outputs (.hmp/scratch/, share/).
 Defaults to project_root when not set.
 Use this to redirect heavy outputs to a separate disk.
       # example: output_root = "outputs/run_a"
       # output_root = ...  # default = None